sumeetchhetri/ffead-cpp/README.md

 All in all ffead-cpp is the gap in the world of C++ web application or enterprise application development which I have tried to fill with my humble/honest effort.

+The build system has moved to *cmake* from autoconf/automake. autoconf/automake based version is available at https://github.com/sumeetchhetri/ffead-cpp/tree/v2.2

 Features
 ==========
 - Advanced ORM - SDORM (sql/monogo)